ermusthofa/randomname/frontend/README.md

 | run         | Run the container.
 Port `8081` exposed by default.
 You can change the port by exporting `FRONTEND_LISTEN_ADDRESS` envar  |
 | stop        | Stop the service container                                                                                               |
 | clean       | Stop and remove the docker images                                                                                        |

+> ℹ️ **Please be noted**, when you run this service through `make run` or `docker run`, this service won't be able to fetch the data from the backend, since request from this service proxy its request through nginx.
+Use `docker-compose` on top of this repository instead.

 ## Accessing the service
 After the container is built and run, you can access the service in your browser: